 This phenomenon also takes place when there is cloud coverage.
 In both cases, this lost energy could be captured by a DC-coupled energy storage system.

 Modulate Power for Continuous Grid Connection

 Ramp rate control is often required by utilities and ISOs for PV and wind systems to mitigate the impact of a sudden injection of power onto the grid or a sudden loss of generation due to the intermittent nature of both generation sources.

 A storage system coupled with PV can monitor PV inverter output and inject or consume power to ensure the net output remains within the ramp requirements allowing for continuous energy injection into the grid.
 Additionally, with this ramp rate control benefit, energy otherwise lost when a PV inverter would self-regulate during a ramp up (by manipulating the I-V curve to curtail power output) can now be stored for later use.

-This configuration does pose integration challenges for microgrid operations.
-Dynapower offers AC-coupled solar plus storage inverters and fully-integrated systems at both behind the meter and utility-scale levels.
+This configuration is integration challenges for microgrid operations.
+Dynapower offers AC coupled energy storage inverters and fully integrated energy storage systems for both behind the meter and utility scale applications.

 Dynapower has successfully delivered all three system architectures for our customers in both grid-tied and microgrid applications.
 When evaluating which of the system architectures is optimal, the options must be compared across a variety of metrics including cost, efficiency, reliability, and flexibility.

-With over a decade of experience in solar plus energy storage and over 500MWs of inverters/converters deployed worldwide, Dynapower can assist you in selecting the
+With over a decade of experience in solar plus energy storage and over 900MWs of inverters/converters deployed worldwide, Dynapower can assist you in selecting the

 optimal system for your existing or new PV array.